How Bankruptcy Can Protect You

 Advantages of Filing for Bankruptcy

 There are many reasons why someone should consider filing for bankruptcy.
-If you are unsure, the first step is to call and speak with one of our knowledgeable Allentown bankruptcy attorneys at Young, Marr & Associates.
+If you are unsure, the first step is to call and speak with one of our knowledgeable Bethlehemem bankruptcy attorneys at Young, Marr, Mallis & Associates.
 Only by reviewing your particular situation in detail will you know if bankruptcy is your best option.
 Nonetheless, it is important to remember some of the many advantages of filing a Chapter 7 or Chapter 13 bankruptcy.

 - All phone calls and bill collections immediately cease.